COMP2150-24s1/level-design-assessment-bryanzhang1113/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?
+When the player boots up the game, they are spawned in the first section of the level.
+This is the easiest level to complete because it has a simple showcase of just platforms and spikes to jump over.
+As the player progresses throughout the final stages of the first section, they will be greeted with more objects and obstacles with varied parameters.

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?